Skip to main content

 Check file permissions and licences before uploading.
 Do not upload copyrighted material without authorization.

-Do not upload malware or suspicious files
+Do not open malware or suspicious files

 Use secure devices and trusted networks